rbisdorff/Digraph3/Digraph3/docSphinx/tutorial.rst

 It becomes readily clear now from the picture above that alternative *a03* strictly outranks in fact all the other alternatives.
 Hence, *a03* appears as **Condorcet winner** and my be recommended as best decision action in this illustrative preference modelling exercise.

-As with all Digraph instances, it is also possible to store permanently a copy of the outranking digraph.
-As the outranking relation is automatically computed by the class constructor on the basis of a given performance tableau, it is sufficient to save only the latter.
-For this purpose we are chosing the `XMCDA 2.00 <http://www.decision-deck.org/xmcda/>`_ XML encoding provided by the Decision Deck Project (see http://www.decision-deck.org/):
+As with all Digraph instances, it is possible to store permanently a copy of the outranking digraph *odg*.
+As its outranking relation is automatically generated by the ``BipolarOutrankingDigraph`` class constructor on the basis of a given performance tableau, it is sufficient to save only the latter.
+For this purpose we are using the `XMCDA 2.00 <http://www.decision-deck.org/xmcda/>`_ XML encoding scheme of MCDA data, as provided by the Decision Deck Project (see http://www.decision-deck.org/):
 	>>> PerformanceTableau.saveXMCDA2(odg,'tutorialPerfTab')
 	*----- saving performance tableau in XMCDA 2.0 format  -------------*
 	File: tutorialPerfTab.xml saved !

-The resulting XML file my be visualized in a browser window (other than Chrome or Chromium)  with a corresponding XMCDA style sheet `like this <_static/tutorialPerfTab.xml>`_. ``Ctrl U`` in Firefox will also show the xml encoded raw text.
-It is noww possible to edit as needed the given performance tableau.
-Reinstantiating again the updated *odg* object goes like follow:
+The resulting XML file my be visualized in a browser window (other than Chrome or Chromium)  with a corresponding XMCDA style sheet (`see here <_static/tutorialPerfTab.xml>`_).
+Hitting ``Ctrl U`` in Firefox will opoen a window showing the underlying xml encoded raw text.
+It is thus possible to easily edit and update as needed a given performance tableau.
+Reinstantiating again a corresponding updated *odg* object goes like follow:
-        >>> odg = BipolarOutrankingDigraph('tutorialPerfTab')
+        >>> pt = XMCDA2PerfotmanceTableau('tutorialPerfTab')
         >>> odg = BipolarOutrankingDigraph(t)
 	>>> odg.showRelationTable()
 	* ---- Relation Table -----